anthonychu/azure-functions-dart/README.md

 ### Run it locally

-> This should work in GitHub Codespaces as well, although I've had some trouble today with disconnections.
+> This should work in GitHub Codespaces as well, although I've had some trouble today.

 1. Clone this repo from GitHub.